uchagani/junit-playwright/README.md

 }
 ```

+`@UseBrowserConfig` annotation can be used either at the class level, method level.
-`@UseRestConfig` annotation can be used either at the class level, method level, or parameter level.
+`@UseRestConfig` annotation can be used either at the class level, method leve, or parameter level.

 ## Running tests in parallel